 How a Vain Pump Works | Becker Vane Pump

-A vain pump like Becker’s Vane pumps, are often called positive displacement pumps because they work using positive displacement.
+A vain pump like Becker’s Vane pumps are often called positive displacement pumps because they work using positive displacement.
 This means it is made up of a series of vanes mounted within a rotor to provide circulation within the main cavity.
 Making it possible to force air through a pipe, duct or process at varying rates based on the application.
 Or even, to pull the air into or through a process when a vacuum is required.

-When a vein pump or Becker rotary van pump, is in operation, the vanes slide in and out.
+When a vein pump or Becker rotary vane pump, is in operation, the vanes slide in and out.
 Creating a seal around the cavity or chamber which allows a series of smaller chambers to form within the larger chamber.
-Inside each chamber, air is captured and compressed, forcing it through the system, which is caused by the increasing or decreasing sizes of the chambers between the vanes, while rotating.
+Inside each chamber, the air is captured and compressed, forcing it through the system, which is caused by the increasing or decreasing sizes of the chambers between the vanes, while rotating.

 The rotor supports the continuous flow of air in a uniform manner during the process and does this without any of the “Pulsations” that most other technologies of pump create.